BondGraphTools/BondGraphTools/docs/index.rst

 BondGraphTools is a python library for systems modelling based on the bond graph methodology [Gaw1996]_, [Gaw2007]_.

-BondGraphTools is intended to be used by:
+BondGraphTools is intended to be used by
  * software developers; as a framework to build modelling interfaces on top of
  * engineers; to quickly build and simulate physical systems
  * mathematicians; to perform model reduction and analysis

 BondGraphTools is built upon the scientific python stack; numpy, scipy, sympy, scikit.odes and matplotlib

 How to read the docs
 ^^^^^^^^^^^^^^^^^^^^

-The documentation for this library is organised into five sections.
+The documentation for this library is organised into the following sections.
  * This page show how to install BondGraphTools
  * :doc:`tutorials` contains a list of step-by-step tutorials demonstrating how to use BondGraphTools.
-   * :doc:`guides` contains recipes for common tasks.
  * :doc:`discussion` contains high level discussion about to library.
  * :doc:`api` is the library reference documentation.

 Getting Started
 ^^^^^^^^^^^^^^^